MattWaller/bitcart-docs/integrations/custom-integration.md

    ```markup
    <script src="https://admin.your.bitcartcc.url/modal/bitcart.js"></script>
    ```
+Note: Depending on your deployment, if you deployed via the onedomain mode this location would be "https://{BITCART_HOST}/admin/modal/bitcart.js"

 2. Call the invoice API to generate an invoice \(example code\).
 This is sample backend code as it contains an auth token that should not be exposed in your front-end.